Winding between Taihape on State Highway 1, and Fernhill in Hawke’s Bay, Gentle Annie is a challenging but rewarding ride across remote hill country.

 FITNESS & SKILLS

-The hills, however, make this a grade 4 (advanced) ride that’s best suited to reasonably fit riders with some cycle touring experience.
-Riders should have good road sense and be prepared to encounter traffic at any time.
+There are a number of significant climbs on this route which makes it, a grade 4 (advanced) ride that’s best suited to fit riders with some cycle touring experience.

 TYPE OF BIKE

 Road bikes and touring bikes are suitable for the terrain, although the short gravel sections are best suited to bikes with knobbly tyres.
 E-bike are suitable for the terrain, although finding somewhere to charge the battery overnight may be tricky.
 Riders should ideally have basic mechanical skills and carry a tool kit and spares.